srpoyer/k8s-nginx-cluster-sync/README.md

 - load-jwt.sh
 - load-auth.sh

 load-jwt.sh runs 60 requests to your test environment.
 In my testing this takes about 3 seconds and I see 7 successful requests on average with the remaining requests returning 503's.
 The 503's occur when the client exceeds the configured 2 requests per second limit.
-The script passes a sample jwt as a bearer token in the JWT header, also found in the testing directory.
+The script passes a sample jwt as a bearer token in the Authorization header, also found in the testing directory in the file test.jwt.

 load-auth.sh is similar to the jwt script except that it uses a header called "auth" as the rate limiting key.